2019 Proposals due December 14, 2018

 - Projects should focus on forest resources in the broad sense, including biophysical features, economic activities, and human interactions with the distinctive ecology of the Kickapoo Valley.

-- Projects must be collaborative in nature and include a member of the UW-Madison faculty, as well as a Kickapoo Valley-related collaborator.
+- Projects must be collaborative in nature and include a member of the UW-Madison faculty or staff (with PI Status), as well as a Kickapoo Valley-related collaborator.

-- Faculty with 12-month appointments and Kickapoo cooperating agency permanent professional staff salaries cannot be included in project budgets.
+- Salary support for faculty with 12-month appointments and Kickapoo cooperating agency permanent professional staff salaries cannot be included in project budget.
 For faculty with 9-month appointments, summer salary cannot be budgeted for more than one summer month/year.
-Projects budgets that include a RA/PA and faculty summer salary are not allowable.
+Projects budgets that include a CALS RA/PA and faculty summer salary are not allowable.

 - Use of the Nuzum fund to leverage other funding sources is strongly encouraged.